seaside98/cookbook/in_progress/thin_pizza.md

 After 2 hours, divide the dough into two equal pieces.
 Perform a preshape by folding in the sides and rounding off the dough into a ball.
 Cover the dough balls and let them rest for 20 minutes to relax the gluten.

-Press the dough ball flat with a pizza pan or large pot then roll out each dough ball into a 12” (30cm) round.
+Flour the work surface.
+Flip a ball side up and press flat with a pizza pan or large pot until 6in across.
+Roll out each dough ball into a 12in round.

 Use a pizza docking tool or a fork to pierce the dough to prevent large bubbles from forming during baking.
 Don't pierce all the way through the dough.